psi-consortium/psi/doc/PSI/PSI-TOD/tasks/TOD-06-02-Service_Level_Specification.md

 =end

 The Service Level Specification Management task takes care of the maintenance of service level specifications (SLSs) in the PSS.
-An SLS represents a predefined or negotiated set of service level objectives (SLO - see [TOD-06-01](#tod-06-01-service_level_objective_management)).
+An SLS represents a predefined or negotiated set of service level objectives (SLO - see [TOD-06-01](#tod-06-01-servicelevelobjectivemanagement)).

-Service level specifications can be used to define service level agreements (SLA).
-They could also be associated with service catalogs by being referenced by service specifications, that must be capable of meeting the goals by corresponding service instances.
+The requirements for service instances that must be met can then be represented as SLS, which are linked from the corresponding product offerings and/or service specifications.

+When an order is issued, a legally binding SLA between the parties might result from an SLS.
+As per its nature, it is often documented in PDF or other text formats.
+Those documents can be stored in the document management (see [TOD-01-03](#tod-01-03-documentmanagement)).

 ```plantuml
 @startuml